Free Trial

 • Brookfield Renewable Partners experienced a loss of $0.22 per share for the latest quarter, slightly exceeding analysts' expectations, while also indicating negative returns on equity and net margin.

-Brookfield Renewable Partners has a payout ratio of -14,900.0% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Brookfield Renewable Partners has a dividend payout ratio of -14,900.0% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
 Equities research analysts expect Brookfield Renewable Partners to earn ($0.86) per share next year, which means the company may not be able to cover its $1.49 annual dividend with an expected future payout ratio of -173.3%.

-Brookfield Renewable Partners Stock Performance
+Brookfield Renewable Partners Stock Down 1.2%

-About Brookfield Renewable Partners
+Brookfield Renewable Partners Company Profile

 (Get Free Report)